Skip to content

 SSL/TLS uses both asymmetric and symmetric encryption to protect the confidentiality and integrity of data in transit.
 Asymmetric encryption is used to establish a secure session between a client and a server, and symmetric encryption is used to exchange data within the secured session.

-Now, cyber security threats continue to evolve, and attackers are constantly finding new ways to exploit vulnerabilities in encryption protocols.
-A recent study by Enterprise Management Associates found that 80% of SSL/TLS certificates are vulnerable to attacks.
+Now, cybersecurity threats continue to evolve, and attackers are constantly finding new ways to exploit vulnerabilities in encryption protocols.
+An Enterprise Management Associates study published August 1, 2023 found that nearly 80% of SSL/TLS certificates in use today are still subject to man-in-the-middle attacks, since only 21% of internet servers had adopted TLS 1.3 at the time.
 Given the sheer number of certificates used by the top 1 million websites, this is a serious concern.
 The study identified three primary root causes of these vulnerabilities:

 Organizations often overlook certificate renewals, leading to sudden outages and security risks.